KasraK2K/javascript-data-structure/BigO/_Explain_.md

 ## 3. Different terms for inputs

-When we have nested loop we are iterating multiple so the BigO number comes by using multiplier. for example when we have two nested loop we have two O(n) and they have to multiply to gether so the O notation finaly is `O(n^2)`
+When we have nested loop we are iterating multiple so the BigO number comes by using multiplier. for example when we have two nested loop we have two O(n) and they have to multiply to gether so the O notation finally is `O(n^2)`
 And considered that if we have two different input and loop throw them but it's not nested and it should add to gether then the o notation finally is `O(n)`

 &nbsp;
 ___

 ## 4. Drop Non Dominants

+We always care the dominant term so if we have a function that run two different loop one of then `O(n)` and another one `O(n^2)` BigO is `O(n^2)`.

 &nbsp;
 ___